V. Olympiad Stockholm 1912 Football Tournament

 the morning of 3 July; apart from being in contradiction with the press

-the match offered by the Norwegian FA to the representatives of Russia
+also described the lunch after the match offered by the Norwegian FA to

-and Germany was announced in the morning papers of that day, and it is
+as the match between Hungary and Germany was announced in the morning

-most bewildering why in that case Sweden were not considered instead of
+papers of that day, and it is most bewildering why in that case Sweden

-Russia – after all, nobody could have had any interest whatsoever in a
+were not considered instead of Russia – after all, nobody could have

-repeat of the Germany-Russia farce two days earlier; finally, the same
+had any interest whatsoever in a repeat of the Germany-Russia farce two

-the memoirs of L. Smirnov, published after World War II), is uncertain
+rewrite Olympic history (based of the memoirs of L. Smirnov, published

-of the Russian line-up, saying it was also reported Uverskiy, Nikitin
+after World War II), is uncertain of the Russian line-up, saying it was

-and S. Filippov played instead of Akimov, A. Filippov and L. Smirnov;
+also reported Uverskiy, Nikitin and S. Filippov played instead of Akimov,

-another Russian source lists date, venue and referee correctly.
+A. Filippov and L. Smirnov; another Russian source lists date, venue

 5 July 1912 - Råsunda idrottsplats, Solna